 We also provide other installation methods as described in our detailed installation documentation.

-Installing the Google Cloud SDK is easiest via
+To install the Google Cloud SDK and

 kubectl is the command-line client for directly interacting with a Kubernetes cluster.
 Visit the Kubernetes documentation for manual